onurhizar/mern-stack/README.md

 - - -

 # TODO
-- login "/api/login" db and crypto set
+- DDoS protection
+- invalid token counter and block the IP
-- register "/api/register" db and crypto set
+- IP and username block
-- auth middleware
-- user model

 - - -